Are Hair Extensions Painful

 10. Stylist’s Experience: Choose a stylist with experience in hair extensions.
 Proper installation is crucial for comfort and longevity.

-What Type Of Hair Extensions Are The Least Damaging?
+What Type Of Hair Extensions Are The Least Painful?

 When it comes to hair extensions, the level of damage largely depends on how well they are installed and maintained, as well as the type of extensions used.
 Some types are considered less damaging than others: